-Campaigning organisations or pressure groups and UK-based charities with an international presence are particularly suitable for those wishing to pursue an international career.
+Campaigning organisations or pressure groups and UK-based charities with an international presence are particularly suitable if you wish to pursue an international career.

 Many degree courses offer the opportunity to undertake professional work experience on a placement or sandwich year.

 Search for placements and find out more about work experience and internships.

 Politics and international relations graduates are typically employed by:

 - accountancy and banking organisations

 - law firms

 They are also employed by a range of commercial businesses, particularly within marketing departments.

 Other employers include the United Nations (UN), the European Commission, the Civil Service, non-governmental organisations (NGOs), lobbying, campaigning, and voluntary organisations and the public sector in general.

 Studying politics and international relations enables you to develop specific subject knowledge, to learn how different political systems work, how organisations such as the World Trade Organisation (WTO) and the United Nations (UN) operate, and to interpret global political issues and events.